6 - The Keyboard

 The keyboard can often be used in this application instead of button presses to more quickly perform various functions.
 Observe the bold, underlined letters on the various buttons in the application and you'll know what key to press to perform the function specified on the button when that window is active.
 Capitalization matters!

-Tip: If you don't want to memorize keystrokes, then the most important one to know is k, which opens a dialog with buttons for every keystroke operation except the cursor keys and the esc key.
+Tip: If you don't want to memorize keystrokes, then the most important one to know is k, which opens a dialog with buttons for every keystroke operation except the cursor keys (panning), the function keys F1-F10 (keyboard-based area tool selection), and the esc key.

 6.1.1 - Help Window